akidrizi/bp-activity-news-feed/README.md

 # BP Activity news feed

-This plugin handles RSS feeds from external news sources and creates social-media-like posts for Buddypress Activity Plus plugin.

-> Currently this plugin is under development and its free verion comes with the most minimal features
+This plugin feeds the activity feed of your BuddyPress site with social-media like news automatically via RSS feed provided from the selected news sources.
+Requires BuddyPress and BPActivity Plus plugin to be installed.
+Currently this plugin is intended to used from Developers only via crontab.

+> # Still under development